BMW M2: BMW M2 Coupé

-Some markets will have an optional carbon package.
-The package will include M carbon bucket seats that are both power operated and heated as well as a carbon roof and carbon fiber interior trim.
+In some markets, the M2 will have an optional carbon package.
+The package will include M carbon bucket seats that are both power operated and heated as well as a carbon fiber roof and carbon fiber interior trim.
 A power sunroof will be standard in the US but optional in Europe.
 Other options include a Shadowline package, a lighting package which offers full-LED adaptive headlights and automatic high beams and driver assistant packages.

-The car is expected to launch in April 2023.
+The car launched in April 2023.

-The M2 will be offered in five colors including Zandvoort Blue which is exclusive to the G87 M2.
+Upon launch, the M2 was offered in five colors including Zandvoort Blue which is exclusive to the G87 M2.